 We will first cover backing up the MongoDB database.
 For this we use the mongodump command.

-First open the Windows command prompt and go to the location in which MongoDB is installed.
+First open the Windows command prompt and go to the location where MongoDB is installed.
 If you have chosen the default setting, while installing MongoDB though the pop-up it will be installed in a location like

 cd C:\Program Files\MongoDB\Server\4.4\bin